nurunique/nurunique/README.md

-- 👋 Hi, I’m @nurunique
+- 👋 Hi, I’m Nur Mohammad
-- 👀 I’m interested in ...python
+- 👀 I’m interested in Developing Ai that can makes our life easy.
 - 🌱 I’m currently learning ...python and c
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me at linkedin
 - 😄 Pronouns: ...
 - ⚡ Fun fact: Path not be clean.